 - We had 350,000 kilometres of road across the nation

 These above, very few facts give you an understanding of the progress that we have made as a society, as a nation.
 It is unfair to take things lightly.

-- Transportation – It literally takes 3 clicks on your mobiles to have a car standing outside your door.
+- Transportation – It literally takes 3 clicks on your mobile to have a car standing outside your door.
 Today, we judge people’s status with the kind of vehicle they own.
 This in itself is so wrong.
-We are people who are children of those who could not even think about owning a car, that does not mean they were unhappy or not worthy enough.
-I remember in my childhood times, traveling to Chennai would mean changing 2 trains or 3 busses and recently I read some news that with the new expressway, it would take us 2 hours to drive to Chennai from Bangalore.
+We are people who are children of those who could not even think about owning a car, but that does not mean they were unhappy or not worthy enough.
+I remember in my childhood times, travelling to Chennai would mean changing 2 trains or 3 buses and recently I read some news that with the new expressway, it would take us 2 hours to drive to Chennai from Bangalore.
 That is where we are today.

 - Life – As you read above, 30s is as far as we could live or were expected to live.
-I am myself 52 and active enough to beat a 20 year old in the gym.
+I am myself 52 and active enough to beat a 20-year-old in the gym.
 So, let us value this additional time that has been gifted to us.
-Choosing an healthy options for your meals, stepping out for a run, not abusing your body with substances or alcohol, sleeping for 7 hours and being positive about life is as simple and basic it can be.
-Question is, “what is keeping you away from it?”
+Choosing healthy options for your meals, stepping out for a run, not abusing your body with substances or alcohol, sleeping for 7 hours and being positive about life is as simple and basic it can be.
+The question is, “What is keeping you away from it?”

-Hope the coming 75 years, we all work towards leaving a world that has more progress made on people’s thinking, the openness in a thought process, the acceptance of other’s thinking and a life expectancy double to what it is now & just because we as humans are healthier, happier and more giving than what we are today.
+Hope the coming 75 years, we all work towards leaving a world that has more progress made in people’s thinking, openness in a thought process, the acceptance of other’s thinking and a life expectancy double to what it is now & just because, we as humans are healthier, happier and more giving than what we are today.
 Value what we have and learn to share with no expectations.